mvolkmann/blog/src/smalltalk/41-morphic.md

 If the morph has been rotated or scaled then `location` will hold an `AffineTranslation` object with `scale`, `degrees`, and `translation` instance variables.

+Changing the translation, rotation, or scale of a morph changes its local coordinate system.

 The `Morph` method `openInHand` causes the morph to appear and be attached to the cursor.